-This marks the 12th year of efforts to monitor and manage Common Raven (Corvus Corax; raven or CORA) predation of Mojave desert tortoises (Gopherus agassizii; tortoise) within California's Warm Deserts Ecoregion (Level II, Omernik and Griffith 2014).
-This management is being enacted pursuant to the Raven Predation Control Environmental Assessment (USFWS, 2008) and adaptive management memo (USFWS 2021).

-Predation control efforts have been and will continue to be implemented in high-quality, sensitive tortoise habitat of southern California based on adaptive management thresholds (Holcomb et al. 2021).
-These efforts have been and will continue to be implemented within designated tortoise critical habitat units as well as other areas of importance as identified by the Raven Sub-group and Renewable Energy Action Team (CORA Monitoring & Management Areas; Map 1).
+2025 marks the 13th year of Common Raven (Corvus corax; raven) monitoring and management for the benefit of the threatened Mojave desert tortoise (Gopherus agassizii; tortoise) within California's Warm Deserts Ecoregion (Level II, Omernik and Griffith 2014).
+Management is being enacted pursuant and according to the California Deserts Raven Predation Control Environmental Assessment (USFWS, 2008) and adaptive management memo (USFWS 2021).
+Predation control effort implementation takes place in high-quality, sensitive tortoise habitats, designated critical habitat, and other areas of importance as identified by the Raven Sub-group and Renewable Energy Action Team, collectively known as the California Common Raven Monitoring and Management Area (Map 1).

-Since 2022, we have and will continue to prioritize monitoring and management actions within Tortoise Recruitment Priority Areas (TRPA).
-TRPAs are all 10 km2 hexagons that contain >0.3 live tortoise observations per transect kilometer walked between 2001 and 2019, then buffered by 1.8 km (USFWS unpublished data, Map 1).
-Consequently, prioritizing raven monitoring and management within TRPAs ensure a focus on the densest contemporary pockets of tortoise occupancy and thus the highest potential to respond to an ecological-release from a predator like the raven.
+Since 2022, we have further prioritized monitoring and management actions within Tortoise Recruitment Priority Areas (TRPA).
+TRPAs include all 10 km2 hexagons that contain >0.3 live tortoise observations per kilometer of transect completed in each hexagon between 2001 and 2019, plus a 1.8 km (USFWS unpublished data, Map 1).
+Prioritizing raven monitoring and management within TRPAs is intended to focus our efforts within the area with the densest contemporary pockets of tortoise occupancy and thus the highest potential to respond to an ecological release from a subsidized predator like the raven.

-Work during 2024 will focus on locating active raven nests, determining the raven nest stage, and timing the application of food-grade oil to a target number of raven eggs in each CORA Monitoring and Management Area (Table 1).
+Work during 2025 will focus on locating active raven nests, determining the stage of the raven nest, and timing the application of food-grade oil to a target number of raven eggs in each Monitoring and Management Area (Table 1).
 The goal this year is to addle or recommend to Animal and Plant Health Inspection Service Wildlife Services (WS) all raven nests within Tortoise Recruitment Priority Areas (TRPAs).
-Fifty point-counts will also be completed in each CORA Monitoring and Management Area to estimate raven density trends and monitor our progress towards restoring raven as well as raven-nest density back to levels compatible with Mojave desert tortoise recovery.
-Finally, 22 survival trials (20 tortoise decoy trials, 1 novel object trial, and one camera only trial) in the Fremont-Kramer, Superior-Cronese, Ord-Rodman, Fenner-Ivanpah-Mojave, and Chuckwalla Monitoring and Management Areas.
+Fifty point-counts will also be completed in each Common Raven Monitoring and Management Area to estimate raven density trends and monitor our progress towards restoring raven as well as raven-nest density to levels compatible with Mojave desert tortoise recovery.
+Finally, 22 survival trials (20 tortoise decoy trials, 1 novel object trial, and one camera only trial) in the Fremont-Kramer, Superior-Cronese, Ord-Rodman, and Fenner-Ivanpah-Mojave Monitoring and Management Areas.

-Locating active raven nests, determining raven nest stage, and timing the application of food grade oil (i.e., addle) to a target number of raven eggs must be done as efficiently as possible, in terms of cost per unit effort i.e., cost per egg oiled.
+Locating active raven nests, determining nest stage, and timing the application of food grade oil (i.e., addle) to a target number of raven eggs must be done as efficiently as possible, in terms of cost per unit effort-i.e., cost per egg oiled.
 Frugality is necessitated by a limited budget and the likely need to continue this program in perpetuity.
-As such, the nest stage (aka, phenology) will only be monitored to the extent necessary to synchronize 2024 oiling efforts.
-As such, all planning efforts should consider nest phenology data collected during previous seasons, indicating a mean oiling date of May 1, 2020, with a standard deviation of 19.49 days.
-This predicts that 95% of raven nests in our CORA Monitoring and Management Areas are available to be oiled between the last seven days of March and the first seven days of June, according to 2020-2023 oiling records.
+As such, the nest stage (aka, phenology) will only be monitored to the extent necessary to synchronize 2025 oiling efforts.
+As such, all planning efforts should consider nest phenology data collected during previous seasons, which indicates a mean oiling date of May 1, with a standard deviation of 19.49 days.
+This predicts that 95% of raven nests in our California Common Raven Monitoring and Management Areas are available to be oiled between the last seven days of March and the first seven days of June, according to 2020-2023 oiling records.